Scriptmad/Apacha2_Installer/README.md

 # How to Install and Run it

-First download the tool from link
+First download the tool from this link> https://github.com/Scriptmad/Apacha2_Installer.git

 Give permission using this commands
 <p><code> chmod 777 Apache</code> <br>